Golf courses near Loch Lomond

-A dram of our local Glengoyne Whisky in your private hot tub overlooking Loch Lomond, makes for an excellent alternative to the traditional 19th hole.
+There are several fantastic golf courses near Loch Lomond, which are perfect to play during your golf holidays in Scotland.
+If you’re staying with us at Loch Lomond Waterfront, a dram of our local Glengoyne Whisky in your private hot tub overlooking the loch makes for an excellent alternative to the traditional 19th hole.
 What better way to discuss the highs and lows of your game?

-Scotland is well known throughout the world as being the home of golf and for visitors to Loch Lomond Waterfront Lodges it’s easy to see why.
-We have over 20 courses within a 30 minute drive and over 90 golf courses in the Glasgow area alone.
-With Gleneagles less than an hour away and Loch Lomond Golf Course just a 15 minute speed boat ride across the water, whether playing or watching you’re spoilt for choice.
+Scotland is well known throughout the world as the home of golf and it’s easy to see why.
+We have over 20 courses within a 30-minute drive and over 90 golf courses in the Glasgow area alone.
+Gleneagles is less than an hour away and Loch Lomond Golf Course just a 15-minute speedboat ride across the water.
+So, whether you’re playing or watching, there’s plenty of choice.

 Local golf courses

 Distance: 3 miles

 Buchanan Castle Golf Course is our closest course just three miles away.
 It offers players of all levels an intriguing but fair golfing challenge.
 The course lies on the plain of the River Endrick with magnificent scenic backdrops.
 These include Ben Lomond, the Highlands and Luss Hills.